-The source code is released on GitHub and under the Apache Licence 2.0: link removed for double-blind review.
-Additional information can be found on YouTube: link removed for doubleblind review.
+The source code2 is released on GitHub and under the Apache Licence 2.0.
+Additional information can be found on Netfox Detective's YouTube channel: https://goo.gl/fKM8Vs.

 The remainder of this paper is organized as follows: Sec.
-2 describes the system architecture, illustrates the frontend, and explains possibilities on how to extend Gadget Detective.
+2 describes the system architecture, illustrates the frontend, and explains possibilities on how to extend Netfox Detective.
 Sec.
 5 highlights some of the unique features of our tool as well as contains a comparison with other prominent network forensics/security tools.
 The last section concludes the paper.